microsoft/FluidFramework/examples/apps/cra-demo/README.md

 1. Install Create-React-App with Typescript
 2. Install Fluid Package Dependencies
-3. Import KVpair and Fluid Static
+3. Import Dependencies
 4. Initialize React component
 5. Update the view
-6. Run the app!
+6. Fire up the servers

 ## 1. Use Create-React-App with Typescript